 Jeremy Perkins <email@example.com>

-This film received its USA television premiere on Monday 5 November 1956 on KTTV (Los Angeles); its New York City television premiere took place on 14 December 1956 on WCBS, and in San Francisco on 2 January 1958 on KGO-TV.
+This film received its USA television premiere in Los Angeles Monday 5 November 1956 on KTTV (Channel 2), followed by New York City Friday 14 December 1956 on WCBS (Channel 2); in Chicago it first aired 11 March 1957 on WBBM (Channel 2), in Philadelphia 24 March 1957 on WFIL (Channel 6), in Minneapolis 24 August 1957 on KMGM (Chanel 9) and in San Francisco 2 January 1958 on KGO (Channel 7).
 See more »

 Fun and Homicide in America's Most Famous Train Station